vikramkumarm/AMOS_termproject/README.md

-# AMOS_termproject

-This includes term prooject in Advanced Mechanics Of Solids course
+This includes term project from "Advanced Mechanics Of Solids" course

-###                                    TERM PROJECT ON:
-#                    Buckling of a Simply Supported Rectangular Plate under Bending and Compression
+###                   Buckling of a Simply Supported Rectangular Plate under Bending and Compression